WHO WE ARE

 Matthew Bell, MSc.

-Matthew Bell, MSc. is a psychoanalyst and founding member of the Farringdon Practice.
-His eight year analytic training with the British Psychoanalytic Association followed four years at Birkbeck College, University of London, gaining his MSc., as well as one year at the Society of Analytical Psychology.
+Matthew Bell is a psychoanalyst and founding member of the Farringdon Practice.
+His training with the British Psychoanalytic Association followed trainings at Birkbeck College, University of London, gaining his MSc. and the Society of Analytical Psychology.
 Matthew worked as a therapist in Holloway Prison (2006 – 2008) and Soho NHS (2004 – 2012), seeing individuals and co-facilitating a therapy group.
 He was also a Samaritan volunteer from 2000 to 2006.
 He started his private practice in 2009.

-Matthew was elected a councillor for the City of London Corporation in 2017, where he is also the Mental Health Champion.
-He is behind the setting up of a City of London Mental Health Centre, providing high quality intervention irrespective of income, which is due to open in the Square Mile in 2020.
+Matthew is Mental Health Champion for The City of London Corporation and is behind the setting up of the City Well-being Centre, which was based on the Farringdon Practice model and opened in 2020.
 As well as the BPA, Matthew is a member of the International Psychoanalytical Association and the British Psychoanalytic Council.

 Leanne Hoffman is an experienced psychodynamic psychotherapist with a Postgraduate Diploma and MA in Psychodynamic Counselling and Psychotherapy and a registered and accredited member of the BACP – British Association of Counsellors and Psychotherapists.